derivia/study-notes/notes/WEB.md

 #### Acceptance Testing

-Learn about acceptance testing and how it can be used to test the software for acceptability

 * [ ] [What is User Acceptance Testing?](https://www.guru99.com/user-acceptance-testing.html)
 * [ ] [Acceptance Testing](http://softwaretestingfundamentals.com/acceptance-testing/)
 * [ ] [What is Acceptance Testing?](https://www.tutorialspoint.com/software_testing_dictionary/acceptance_testing.htm)

 #### Smoke Testing

-Learn about smoke testing and how it can be used to ensure that critical functionalities of the program are working fine.

 * [ ] [Sanity Testing Vs Smoke Testing](https://www.guru99.com/smoke-sanity-testing.html)
 * [ ] [Smoke Testing](http://softwaretestingfundamentals.com/smoke-testing/)

 #### Performance Testing

-Learn about performance testing and how it can be used to determine the responsiveness and stability of a program.

 * [ ] [Performance Testing Tutorial](https://www.guru99.com/performance-testing.html)
 * [ ] [Performance Testing](http://softwaretestingfundamentals.com/performance-testing/)